hmdraza9/AppiumTestFw/README.md

 **Start Appium inspector and start the session with caps matching with the device.**

-**Open IntelliJ where the test script is written and execute**
+**Open IntelliJ where the test script is written and execute, project is in TestNG framework**

-`/Users/hmdraza9/Documents/Work/JavaScriptLearn/.gitignore`

 **Downloads:**